kush-daga/twitterNews/README.md

 # twitterNews
-This gets the latest hashtags on twitter india and shows the top news related to it.
+This repo shows top news related to the trending hashstags on 'Twitter India'.